What Is Trazodone Used For?

 Trazodone is a generic drug prescribed for a number of conditions.
-First approved by the FDA in the treatment of major depressive disorder (MDD), it is also used in the treatment of insomnia, anxiety, Fibromyalgia, headache, and is also used as a sedative for cocaine or alcohol withdrawal.
-Other uses are for pain syndromes, panic disorder, diabetic neuropathy, eating disorders and OCD (obsessive compulsive disorder).
+Brand names are Desyrel and Oleptro (now discontinued).
+A time-release version is also manufactured called Desyrel Dividose.
+First approved by the FDA in the treatment of major depressive disorder (MDD), it is often prescribed in the treatment of insomnia.
+Other uses include generalized anxiety disorder, bulimia, dementia, other CNS degeneration diseases such as Alzheimer’s, schizophrenia, chronic pain, diabetic neuropathy, fibromyalgia, headache, PTSD, sleep apnea, and is also used as a sedative for cocaine, benzodiazepine or alcohol withdrawal.
+Additionally, trazodone is prescribed off-label for pain syndromes, panic disorder, and OCD (obsessive-compulsive disorder).6,14

-Note: There may be effective non-drug-based Trazedone alternatives to be considered.
+Note: There may be effective non-drug-based trazodone alternatives to be considered that your physician has not told you about.
 Please ask us about these.

 Trazodone Side Effects

 Trazodone side effects are similar to other antidepressants.
 These trazodone side effects may be mild to moderate or severe, in which case, medical attention may be required.
 Trazodone side effects can include mild to moderate to severe reactions.

 - Impaired cognitive function, impaired motor controls 3,12,16